Elegant HTTP DSL

 Landline - an HTTP DSL

 Landline was made mostly for fun.
 Ideally it will become something more, but as of yet it's just an experiment revolving around Ruby Metaprogramming and its DSL capabilities.
+Since then, it has somewhat matured, and while it's still not entirely advisable to use in production due to the experimental nature of the framework, you're free to test it, see if it works, and if it doesn't, supply (hopefully constructive) criticism and/or suggestions.

 Examples